Welcome to the Thunder Dome

 April 26, 1999: As the heat builds during a blistering summer day in Atlanta, Georgia, you can almost hear the clouds overhead cry, "Let's get ready to rumble!"

-Urban growth has transformed Atlanta's environment, creating
+Urban growth has transformed Atlanta's environment, creating a uniquely altered

 Right: Time-lapse photography shows cloud-to-ground and cloud-to-cloud lightning strikes during a thunderstorm.
 Photo Credit: NOAA Photo Library.